 With 2-Step Verification, signing into your account requires both your password and a verification code generated with this app.
 Once configured, you can get verification codes without the need of a network or cellular connection.

 The app features automatic setup via QR codes, support for multiple accounts, and support for time-based and counter-based code generation.
-For more information on setting up 2-step verification for your Google account, click here.

 As usual, you can find Google Authenticator in the App Store.
 And yes, it’s free.
 A word of caution though, TechCrunch is reporting that installing the new version of the app may result in the wiping of existing stored account data.